top of page

 • Landscaping: Check local rules about tree removal before you start clearing your lot.

-Following these rules helps your project move smoothly through permitting and keeps your neighborhood happy.
+Following these rules helps your project move smoothly through permitting.

 The Architectural Workflow